 As of July 31, 2005, Mr. Corley and Mr. Hammett also evaluated whether there were any material changes in the Company's internal control over financial reporting that may have occurred during the Company's fiscal quarter ended July 31, 2005.
 Management is responsible for establishing and maintaining adequate internal control over financial reporting (as defined in rule 13a-15 (f) of the Exchange Act). during the assessment of internal control over financial reporting performed in connection with the preparation of management's annual report on internal control over financial reporting contained in the company's Annual Report on Form 10-K for the fiscal year ended January 30, 2005, management determined that the Company's controls over the selection and monitoring of appropriate assumptions and factors affecting lease accounting were insufficient, and, as a result, the Company's computation of depreciation, lease classification, straight-line rent expense and the related deferred rent liability had been incorrect.
 Accordingly, the Company restated certain of its previously issued financial statements to reflect the correction in its lease accounting practices.
 Management further concluded that this control deficiency represented a material weakness in the Company's internal control over financial reporting as of January 30, 2005.
-To remediate the material weakness in internal control over financial reporting, the Company instituted additional review procedures over the selection and monitoring of appropriate assumptions and factors affecting lease accounting practices during the first quarter of 2005.
-Other than as described above, there have been no significant changes in the Company's internal controls or in other factors that could significantly affect these controls during the fiscal quarter to which this report relates.
+To remediate the material weakness in internal control over financial reporting practices during the first quarter of 2005.
+Other than as described above, there have been no significant changes in the Company's internal controls or in other factors that could significantly affect these controls or in other factors that could significantly affect these controls during the first quarter to which this report relates.